What is Knowledge Exchange?

 With the Premier League and the PFA’s backing, Aston Villa’s optometrist received support from our students and access to equipment provided by Essilor.
 Together they delivered workshops and eye tests to the local community and local schools.
 Meaningful public engagement like this acts as a powerful tool, both for raising awareness around the importance of research and improving healthcare accessibility.
+For more details visit.

 - Measuring progress in Knowledge Exchange

 To remain at the forefront of Knowledge Exchange nationally and internationally, we are continuously monitoring and benchmarking our progress against competitors.
 Not only do frameworks such as REF and KEF help us demonstrate our successful track record to potential collaborators and partners, they also help to underpin a culture of excellence and best practice.

 Aston is a signatory of the national Knowledge Exchange Concordat – an agreement that will encourage the sharing and implementation of best practice sector-wide.